RobinChen121/robinchen121.github.io/_pages/blog.md

   </div>
   {% endif %}

-My Chinese blog website about math optimization/python/java/matlab/statistics/academic career reflections is [here](https://chenzhen.blog.csdn.net/), which has been viewed by 5.88 million times (data till Nov.
+My Chinese blog website about math optimization/python/java/matlab/statistics/academic career reflections is <a href="https://chenzhen.blog.csdn.net/">here</a>, which has been viewed by 5.88 million times (data till Nov.
 2024).

 {% if site.display_tags or site.display_categories %}